-With over 70 miles of trails to explore (including one trails best described as “rugged”) there are plenty of places for visitors to relax while taking in the beauty around them.
+With over 70 miles of trails to explore (including one trails best described as “rugged”), there are plenty of places for visitors to relax while taking in the beauty around them.
 Plus with campsites located throughout the park, it’s possible to find some peace and quiet even on busy weekends!
-Just imagine staring at the stary skies on your own stretch of sandy beach.
+Just imagine staring at the starry skies on your own stretch of sandy beach.

 So whether you’re looking for a winter getaway or just want an escape from everyday life, camping at Dry Tortugas National Park is one of the best winter camping spots in North America.